martimy/clab_vxlan_frr/ring/README.md

 # VxLAN over L3 Network

-This lab demonstrates the use of VxLAN to create an Ethernet tunnel connecting two LAN segments across a layer 3 network.

-The network consists of three routers, serving as VxLAN VTEP.
-The routers are connected to each other in a ring topology.
+The lab builds a network of three routers, serving as VxLAN VTEPs.
+The routers form a ring topology.
 Each router is connected to a single host.
 The routers rely on OSPF routing for connectivity.

 ![p2p](../img/ring.png)